mvolkmann/Cuis-Smalltalk-Vim/README.md

 # Cuis-Smalltalk-Vim

-This is a package for Cuis Smalltalk that adds support for a subset of Vim in add editable text areas.
+This is a package for Cuis Smalltalk that adds support for a subset of Vim in al editable text areas.

-Initially this will only support the Vim keystrokes that I use most often.
+Currently only the Vim commands that I use most often are supported.
-If it is missing support for Vim keystrokes that you use, please let me know by creating an issue and I will consider adding it.
+If it is missing support for Vim commands that you use, please let me know by creating an issue and I will consider adding them.

-I'm not aware of any issues with using this package, but for now only use this in fresh images that do not contain important code changes you cannot afford to lose.
-So far this has only been tested in macOS.
+Currently this package has only been tested in macOS, but I don't foresee any differences when running in Linux or Windows.

 To install this, clone the repository and evaluate `Feature require: 'Vim'` in a Workspace.
-This will enable use of Vim commands in all instances of `InnerTextMorph` which, as far as I know, includes all places where text can be entered and edited.
+This will enable use of Vim commands in all instances of `InnerTextMorph` which seems to include all places where text can be entered and edited in the development environment.

+Please report any problems you encounter with this package or feature requests by creating issues in this GitHub repository.

+## Vim Modes

-The initial Vim mode in each area is "insert".
+The initial Vim mode in each text area is "insert".
+You should not experience any differences in functionality while in this mode.

 To switch to "command" mode, press the escape key.
-When in "command" mode, the background of the editing area changes to a very light pink.
+When in "command" mode, the text cursor changes to red.

-I modified the `TextEditor` instance method `initialize` to set the font to "JetBrains Mono NL" which is a monospace font.
-But it is not taking effect in the code panew of System Browser windows.
-I need to fix that still.

-Please report any problems you encounter with this packages or feature requests by creating an issue in this GitHub repository.
+Also, a red border is drawn on the right edge of the text area to remind you that you are in command mode.

+To switch to "visual" mode where text can be selected by simply moving the cursor, press the "v" key.
+A blue border will be drawn on the right edge of the text area to remind you that you are in visual mode.

+To switch to "visualLine" mode where complete lines of text can be selected by simply moving the cursor down or up, press the "V" key.
+A purple border will be drawn on the right edge of the text area to remind you that you are in visualLine mode.

 ## New Classes

 This package adds the class `Vim` whose only purpose is to invoke the `InnerTextMorph` class method `initialize` when the `Vim` package is installed.
 This happens in its class method `initialize`.